BrokenShell/Fortuna/docs/algorithms.md

 its process identity and reseeds lazily when first used in a forked child.

 Native operations on one exact `Generator` acquire its mutex around engine access.
-This protects the engine from concurrent mutation; it does not make thread scheduling deterministic and it does not make surrounding Python value engines atomic.
+This protects the engine from concurrent mutation.
+Thread scheduling remains nondeterministic, and surrounding Python value engines require their own synchronization.

 ## Bounded unsigned sampling

 Uniform bounded integers are a foundation for integer APIs, positional profiles, collection selection, sampling, and shuffle schedules.

-Storm uses rejection sampling rather than a simple remainder operation.
+Storm uses rejection sampling to eliminate modulo bias.
 For a bound `n`, it rejects the high tail of the 64-bit engine domain that would make some remainders more common than others, then maps the accepted result into the requested interval.

 This avoids modulo bias and defines a stable Fortuna-owned draw schedule.
 The